usdot-jpo-ode/wzdx/examples/README.md

 ### Local Access Only (bidirectional work zone)
 The [local access only example](/examples/WorkZoneFeed/local_access_only_bidirectional_linestring_example.geojson) shows a basic work zone that keeps all lanes open but places restrictions to only local traffic.

+Below are notes for the [Local Access Only Example](/examples/WorkZoneFeed/local_access_only_bidirectional_linestring_example.geojson):
 - Single work zone on a bidirectional roadwith with impact to both directions, represented by two road events (IDs: `de3de57b-33fb-40e5-a6f2-a17828f82fb9`, `defbbd71-3f7e-4ddb-99de-86a48532ae57`), one for each direction.
 - Uses `local-access-only` [RestrictionType](/spec-content/enumerated-types/RestrictionType.md).
 - One road event shows basic details (not lane-level), while the opposite direction road event shows detailed lane information.
 The detailed lane information also includes a bike lane for reference.

 ### Scenario 6 - Multi-lane closure (no examples currently)
-Scenario 6 is based on the annotated image below with a closure of two lanes on a divided roadway.
+The [Scenario 6 example](/examples/WorkZoneFeed/scenario6_multi_lane_closure_linestring_example.geojson) is based on the annotated image below with a closure of two lanes on a divided roadway.
 The image below also includes annotations in red identifying the number of road events and lane numbering.
-The scenario assumes that the section where two lanes are open is short and part of the overall traffic control.
-Scenario 6 does not currently have examples created to show how it would be represented as road events.
+The scenario assumes that the section where two lanes are open (after the first taper) is short and part of the overall traffic control which does not need to be a seperate road event.

 ![multi-lane work_zone](/images/multi_lane_closure_divided_example_annotated.png)

+Below are notes for the [Scenario 6 example](/examples/WorkZoneFeed/scenario6_multi_lane_closure_linestring_example.geojson):
+- Single work zone with a multi-lane closure ("id": `8fed746d-8f4f-4e0c-8d9b-fa4db7c3c2d8`).
+The road event includes the use of the [WorkerPresence Object](/spec-content/objects/WorkerPresence.md) as well as using the [Restriction Object](/spec-content/objects/Restriction.md) to show a width and weight limit restriction.

 ### Scenario 7 - Mobile Operation (no examples currently)
-[Scenario 7](/examples/WorkZoneFeed/scenario7_mobileoperation_linestring_example.geojson) is based on the annotated image below for a mobile work zone operation.
+The [Scenario 7 example](/examples/WorkZoneFeed/scenario7_mobileoperation_linestring_example.geojson) is based on the annotated image below for a mobile work zone operation.
 The image below also includes annotations in red identifying the number of road events and lane numbering.
-Scenario 7 does not currently have examples created to show how it would be represented as road events.
+The Scenario 7 example shows how the mobile operation related road event object can be used to related an active mobile operation with the planned extents.

 ![mobile work_zone](/images/mobile_work_zone_example_annotated.png)

+Below are notes for the [Scemario 7 Example](/examples/WorkZoneFeed/scenario7_mobileoperation_linestring_example.geojson):
+-The first road event ("id": '01841847-3cda-4aa8-a283-1b4a11f31c08') is the planned extents of a mobile operation.
+The road event uses the [RelatedRoadEventTypes](/spec-content/enumerated-types/RelatedRoadEventType.md) values of `active-moving-operation` to relate to the active road event for the mobile operation.
+-The second road event (ID: '71a97769-6c61-41a8-bbfd-0d84e0d073e6') is the active extents of a mobile operation.
+This represents the current location of the mobile operation and is expected to move as the mobile operation changes locations.
+The road event uses the [RelatedRoadEventTypes](/spec-content/enumerated-types/RelatedRoadEventType.md) values of `planned-moving-operation` to relate to the planned extents road event for the mobile operation.

 ## Device Feed Examples
 The following example WZDx Device Feeds are provided: